Types of Sanctions

 Canada's sanctions apply export/import restrictions provisions on the following countries:

-Financial prohibitions can prohibit any person in the sanctioned state from conducting financial transactions with persons in Canada and Canadians abroad.
-Equally, they may only target specific types of financial transactions, or financial transactions with listed individuals or organizations.
+Financial prohibitions prohibit persons in Canada and Canadians outside Canada from conducting financial transactions with, or on behalf of or at the direction of, certain listed persons.
+Equally, they may target specific types of financial transactions with listed individuals or entities.

-Financial prohibitions can be imposed under the United Nations Act (UNA) or the Special Economic Measures Act (SEMA).
+Financial prohibitions can be imposed under the United Nations Act (UNA), the Special Economic Measures Act (SEMA) or the Justice for Victims of Corrupt Foreign Officials Act.
 Exceptions may include transactions related to humanitarian aid; transactions required to move financial assets away from designated persons; financial transactions required under pre-existing contracts; and remittances between family members.
-The specific exemptions are listed in the regulations for each set of sanctions.
+The specific exemptions are listed in the relevant regulations.

 Canada's sanctions apply financial prohibition provisions on the following countries: